Belva Ann Lockwood: Law practice

 The District of Columbia Bar admitted her, although several judges told Lockwood they had no confidence in her, a reaction she repeatedly had to overcome.
 When she tried to gain admission to the Maryland Bar, a judge lectured her and told her that God Himself had determined that women were not equal to men and never could be.
 When she tried to respond on her own behalf, he said she had no right to speak and had her removed from the courtroom.
 She also applied to the Court of Claims to represent veterans and their families, but was denied.
-She applied to the United States Supreme Court bar after having practiced for the minimum three years and secured Albert G. Riddle as sponsor, but her motion was also denied on gender grounds.
+She applied to the United States Supreme Court bar after having practiced for the minimum three years and secured Albert G. Riddle as a sponsor, but her motion was also denied on gender grounds.

 Lockwood thus struggled against both social practice and the limited legal standing accorded women.
 Under English Common Law, Lockwood was considered a "feme covert" (English version of medieval Anglo-Norman legal term), that is, a married woman.
 Her status under the law differed from that of an unmarried woman, as a wife was considered strictly subordinate to her husband.
 Even in 1873, many states refused to allow a married woman to individually own or inherit property, nor did she have the right to make contracts or keep money earned unless her husband gave his permission.

 Nonetheless, Lockwood began to build a practice and won some cases.
 Even her detractors acknowledged her competence.
 She became known as an advocate for women's issues; she spoke on behalf of an 1872 bill for equal pay for federal government employees.
-Lockwood also remained active in several women's suffrage organizations, and testified before Congress in support of legislation to give married women and widows more legal protection.
+Lockwood also remained active in several women's suffrage organizations and testified before Congress in support of legislation to give married women and widows more legal protection.